Kesgrave Town Council

-- Own public open space and play equipment notabily Oak Meadow, Cedarwood Green and Legion Green.
+- Own public open space and play equipment notabily Oak Meadow, Cedarwood Green, Legion Green, Dobbs Drips and St Agnes Way.
 It also leases the Millennium Sports Ground.

-It also owns other assets like seats, benches, signs, notice boards, some lighting, parts of a cemetry etc. A full asset list can be found on the Town Council website - click <here>.
+It also owns other assets like seats, benches, signs, notice boards, some lighting, parts of a cemetry etc. A full asset list can be found on the Town Council website:

 Contact details and opening hours

 - Wednesday - 9.00am to 3.00pm

 - Thursday - Closed

 - Saturday - Close

 Residents are welcome to call with their queries.